5 Days in Florence, Italy Itinerary

 Outdoor Street Market & Indoor Food Market

 Along the way is the indoor food market.
-As a regular American I would refer to it as a gourmet food market, but in Italy it’s just their normal way of life.
+As an American I would refer to it as a gourmet food market, but in Italy it’s just their normal way of life.
 The shops are overflowing with meats, and cheeses, and fresh produce, and olive oil, and wine, and… Oh my, I was in heaven.

 Piazza della Repubblica